 In all these respects, the McCain-Obama contest represents a fork in the road that will likely determine whether the nation continues to shift more financial responsibility to individuals, or seeks opportunities to restore more sharing of risk.
 This week's chaos on Wall Street, which rattled millions of workers relying on the markets to fund a decent retirement, shows how much average Americans have at stake in that choice.
 "This is a critical watershed moment," Hacker correctly notes, "because it really captures in sharp relief both the stakes and what the core of this debate is."

-This article appears in the Sep.
-20, 2008, edition of National Journal.
+This article appears in the September 20, 2008 edition of National Journal Magazine.

 Concise coverage of everything I wish I had hours to read about."

 The day's action in one quick read."

 Stacy, Director of Communications

 I find them informative and appreciate the daily news updates and enjoy the humor as well."